kilgorezer/export-shapes-data/README.md

 \
 \
 Make sure you are logged in before you begin the export. \
-These scripts are not responsible for what happens to your data after it is exported.
+These scripts are not responsible for what happens to your data after it is exported. \
+\
+Despite memories being included, chat history is not included in the export.
+Only your own shapes and recently used shapes have their data exported.